MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/privacy/privacy-lcs.md

 [!INCLUDE [banner](../includes/banner.md)]

 ## Overview
 This article offers information for complying with requests for data under the General Data Protection Regulation (GDPR) if the request requires accessing data in Microsoft Lifecycle services (LCS).
-For general information about this regulation and the resources Microsoft is providing to support compliance with it, see [General Data Protection Regulation overview](./gdpr-guide.md).
+For general information about this regulation and the resources Microsoft is providing to support compliance with it, see [Privacy overview](./privacy-guide.md).

 ## User management